|

 What plants?

-I haven't tried to keep track of the number of different plants we grow,
+I haven't tried to keep track of the number of different plants we've grown

-but it has to be over a thousand.
+over the years, but it has to be over a couple thousand.
 Every year, new ones join the fold,

 from various seed trades and exchanges, mail-order, and local nursery purchases.